-Municipal Revenue Sharing Program
+Municipal Revenue Sharing Program Trust Fund

-This fund comes from 1.34% of the state sales and use tax collections, plus the 1-cent municipal gas tax, plus 12.5% of the state alternative fuel decal user fee.
+This fund comes from 1.34% of the state sales and use tax collections, 32.4% of the tax on each pack of cigarettes, plus the 1-cent municipal gas tax, plus 12.5% 25% of the state alternative fuel decal user fee.
 The share for municipalities is determined by a complex formula.
-For the 08/09 fiscal year, the forecasted amount for Fort Myers Beach will be \$118,383.
-About 26.6% of this amount results from the municipal gas tax and can be used only for transportation purposes (construction or maintenance), including transportation-related public safety activities.
+For the 08/09 97/98 fiscal year for the town, the forecasted amount for Fort Myers Beach will be \$118,383 \$88,355, budgeted at 95% as \$83,935.
+About 26.6% 35% of this amount results from the municipal gas tax and can be used only for transportation purposes (construction or maintenance), including transportation-related public safety activities.